Platform AI Part 1: Building a Personal AI Chatbot with Claude and Cloudflare — hero banner

 2. For ANY other topics, respond with:

-"I can only help with Kubernetes, Docker, AKS, Azure CLI, and Istio questions.
+"I can only help with Kubernetes, Docker, AKS, Azure CLI, Istio, Terraform, Helm, and Infrastructure as Code questions.
 Please ask about those topics."

 3. When answering in-scope questions: